skaisanlahti/try-go-htmx/README.md

 - Much smaller Javascript bundle resulting in lightweight sites (good for mobile)
 - Rendering HTML partials without page refreshes (SPA-like experience)
 - Server-side rendering for better Search engine optimization
-- Can be used with any server side framework that supports rendering html templates as responses
+- Can be used with any server side framework that supports rendering HTML templates as responses

 ## Why Go?